kyma-project/community/governance.md

 - Add the  `Due date` parameter accordingly to the earliest revisit date of the affected decision.
 - Explain in the **Context** and **Consequences** section why you propose another approach and a new decision.

-The SIG or WG will address the requests for decision revision after the original decision record reaches its earliest revisit date.
-The due date value in the new (revision) decision record should reflect this.
+The SIG or WG will address the request for revision after the original decision record reaches its earliest revisit date.

-Exceptionally, you can suggest the revision of the decisoin before the revision date if the ultimate decision makers support and request it.
+Exceptionally, you can suggest the revision of the decision before the revision date if the ultimate decision makers support and request it.
 They can trigger the process if they identify a major positive impact on the project, substantial improvement, or the community interest.